-Now that you have a more thorough knowledge of the cost to store a boat, do you now agree with a lot of boaters out there that sailing is an undeniably expensive hobby?
+Now that you have a more thorough knowledge of the cost of storing a boat, do you now agree with a lot of boaters out there that sailing is an undeniably expensive hobby?

 Even so, given the wide-ranging answer to “How much does boat storage cost?” we can still say that that’s up for debate.